patilpushkarp/the_metaverse_project/mp/docs/intro.md

 ## Metaverse Experience

 The metaverse can either be a completely virtual digital world or it can be our surroundings with a mobile digital overlay (an augmented reality approach) {cite}`metamandrill_2022_metaverse`.
 The development of virtual reality and augmented reality technologies accelerated the build-up of social connections virtually.
 These technologies are supplementing the virtual worlds and improving their adoption.
 The metaverse is also backed by blockchain for facilitating transactions.
+Metaverse can be experienced with the following devices:
+1. Virtual Reality Headset
+2. Augmented Reality Gear
+3. Gaming Console
+4. Computer / Laptops
+5. Mobile